teolaz/google-autocomplete-keywords-extractor/README.md

 When searched, you can extract data and send it to searchvolume.io and import those values on the table. searchvolume.io limit copypasting to 800 lines, so I created different pages on table to be scrolled.
+Errata corridge: doing too many requests in a short amount of time activate some searchvolume.io defenses, don't do more than 10 requests per hour (arbitrary).

 Next, use the Copy button (table format) to paste directly on an Excel/Google Sheet/Libreoffice Calc table and proceed with your job.